hadronized/blog/default.md

 we can start thinking there’s something wrong.
 Worse, if we have more boilerplate than real code, well, something is terribly wrong.
 In our case, we’re introducing a lot of `newtype`s for only being able to use `def` at a few spots.
-Is that even worth?
+Is that even worth it?
 Of course not.

 ## Default is evil